ZachSham/Vigenere-Cipher-ZachS/ReadMe.md

 ## Limitations:
 ~ The implementation is not optimized for large texts or very long keys.

 ~ It does not include advanced cryptanalysis methods like the Kasiski examination or Friedman test.

 ## Future Improvements
-~ Add support for key length estimation using Kasiski examination or the Friedman test.
+~ Add support for key estimation using Kasiski examination or the Friedman test.

 ~ Implement a more user-friendly interface, such as a web-based UI.
-~ Add the ability to perform chosen plaintext attacks for educational purposes.

 ## Contact